 Master of Social Work (MSW) Programs in Colorado - Campus and Online

 There are six schools in Colorado that currently offer Master of Social Work (MSW) degree programs, including four state universities and two private, non-profit universities.
-Colorado State University (CSU), Colorado State University – Pueblo (CSU-Pueblo), Metropolitan State University of Denver (MSU Denver), and University of Colorado, Colorado Springs (UCCS) are the four public universities in the state that offer MSW programs.
-Newman University, which is based in Kansas but has a campus in Colorado, and the University of Denver (DU) are the two private universities in the state that have MSW programs.
+Colorado Mesa University, Colorado State University (CSU), Colorado State University – Pueblo (CSU-Pueblo), Metropolitan State University of Denver (MSU Denver), and University of Colorado, Colorado Springs (UCCS) are the four public universities in the state that offer MSW programs.
+The University of Denver (DU) is the only private university in the state that has an MSW program.

-All six schools are either fully accredited by the Council on Social Work Education (CSWE) or in the candidacy phase for CSWE accreditation, as noted below.
+All six schools offer programs that are fully accredited by the Council on Social Work Education (CSWE).

 • Colorado State University (Accredited)